Eating healthfully sometimes gets a bad rap as being too expensive. But the truth is, it’s more expensive to not eat healthfully.

 For dry goods, save time and money by ordering them online.
 Even if you live across the street from health food store, it makes more sense, both financially and time wise, to do so.
 Because they have no physical location, online stores can offer the same brand name products at a fraction of the price, plus they are delivered straight to your doorstep (usually for free!).

-For more money saving grocery tips and an easy cheat sheet of exactly where to what to buy (and avoid) to feed your family healthfully, check out my Ultimate Grocery Store Guide.
+For more money saving grocery tips and an easy cheat sheet of exactly where to what to buy (and avoid) to feed your family healthfully, check out my book, The Real Food Grocery Guide.
 If you do the grocery shopping for you or your family, you need this guide!